 Light up your holidays with Smuin’s beloved yuletide tradition, The Christmas Ballet.
 From classical to cool and contemporary, lift your spirits with two inspiring acts filled with a stunning and original array of ballet, tap, and jazz.
 From Smuin favorites like Ave Maria, Santa Baby, and Drummer Boy, to brand new additions, the Company’s holiday program has something for everyone!
 This year’s edition will feature new pieces commemorating the Company’s 25th anniversary season alongside classic Smuin favorites.

 Return to Smuin’s roots with highlights from Michael Smuin’s vast creative archive in Dance Series 02.
 Entertaining, imaginative, and full of fun, some of Smuin’s most beloved works return with The Best of Smuin!
 As the title implies, the program will include “a look back at the best of Michael [Smuin’s] work.”
 With a crop of five new dancers joining the Company this season, Fushille plans to base the specifics of the program and its selections on what suits the artists best.
 Fall in love all over again with classic numbers like Unforgettable and Fever from Dances With Songs.
-Excerpts from Dancin’ with Gershwin, Frankie and Johnny, and Zorro! will return to the stage in what’s sure to be a colorful and entertaining feast for the eyes.
+Excerpts from Dancin’ with Gershwin and Frankie and Johnny will return to the stage in what’s sure to be a colorful and entertaining feast for the eyes.

 In a nod to the future of contemporary ballet, Amy Seiwert, one of Smuin’s most illustrious alumni, returns to present a world premiere to close Smuin’s 25th anniversary celebration.
 Since 2004, Seiwert has choreographed 11 new works for the Company, each with the signature flair unique to her ballets.
 As newly appointed artistic director of Sacramento Ballet, Seiwert promises to bring a fresh breath of creative air to Smuin’s repertory.